*Due to COVID-19, the Coulee Region Humane Society is available by appointment only. This includes Heart2Heart applicants.*

 Heart2Heart does not cover the following:

-2. Treatment if you have already have received assistance from Heart2Heart in the
+If you have already received assistance from Heart2Heart within the last 12 months.

 Heart2Heart is not responsible for loss of pet due to any procedure or service performed.